kroger/genosmus/_marcos/musb14.md

 1. Reisberg, Horace.
 1975.
 "The Vertical Dimension in Twentieth-Century Music."
 In Aspects of 20th Century Music, edited by Gary L. Wittlich, 322–87.
 Englewood Cliffs, NJ: Prentice Hall.
 1. Wuorinen, Charles.
 1979.
 Simple Composition.
 New York and London: Longman.

+### Complementar

+1. How, Deborah H. 2009.
+"Arnold Schoenberg’s Prelude from the Suite for Piano, Op.
+25: From Composition with Twelve-Tones to the Twelve-Tone Method."
+University of Southern California.

 ## Links

 - Playlist com vídeos no [YouTube](https://www.youtube.com/playlist?list=PLTuRmdq29AClLBNT0sWKN3BOZDhwjp1F3).